 Come and Play in the Great Outdoors

-A mere five minute drive on Hwy 3, just down the road from Keremeos, is the tiny hamlet of Cawston (population 975).
+A mere five-minute drive on Hwy 3, just down the road from Keremeos, is the tiny hamlet of Cawston (population 975).
 What Cawston lacks in size, it certainly makes up for in personality.

 Cawston Top 10 List

 - Enjoy a wine tasting tour of the area

 - Take a leisurely walk through the town

 - Hike one of the several trails in the area